strimzi/proposals/006-improving-configurability-of-kafka-listeners.md

           # ...
 ```

-In the `api` module, the setter and getter for the `listeners` field will use generic `JsonNode` type and inside the `api` module decide whether it should be decoded into the new or old format when the getter or setter is called.
+In the `api` module, the setter and getter for the `listeners` field will either use generic `JsonNode` type and inside the `api` module decide whether it should be decoded into the new or old format when the getter or setter is called or will implement their own custom `JsonSerializer` to (de)serialize the values.
 The `api` module will keep both the old and new format to be able to also serialize back to the original CRD.
 When the old format is used, it will be converted in the `fromCrd` method inside the `KafkaCluster` class in the `cluster-operator` module and from there on, only the new format will be used to configure the pods, services etc.
 Since all listeners will be part of the same array, it should be possible to simplify the code configuring the listeners and just pass all of them through a single loop.